-- Companies should take proactive steps to update contact details of shareholders, so that more and more shareholders can be sent soft copies of Annual reports. - OR codes can be provided to give quick access to AGM related information or updates about the company.
+- Companies should take proactive steps to update contact details of shareholders, so that more and more shareholders can be sent soft copies of Annual reports. - Websites should be made more user friendly. - QR codes can be provided to give quick access to AGM related information or updates about the company.
+These QR codes can be placed in advertisements in the newsletter.
 In the notice of the meeting, QR codes can be used to access FAQs. - Letter from the Chairperson is an important part of the Annual report.
-This can provide an excellent outlook of the economy and the sector in which the company operates. - The Management Discussion and Analysis (MDA) chapter can give the strategy of the company, as also the achievements of the company in the previous year. - Management presentations should contain meaningful information.
-If possible, these can be sent in advance, so that shareholders can come to the meeting well informed.
+This can provide an excellent outlook of the economy and the sector in which the company operates. - The Management Discussion and Analysis (MDA) chapter can give the strategy of the company, as also the achievements of the company in the previous year.

-- Each Annual report can have a section on FAQs, which could be used to address important topics such as resolutions that have been proposed, governance, value creation and the way forward for the company.
-This may aid in better quality of decision-making, as also better questions being raised at AGMs. - Annual Reports, including the financial statements, should be drafted in simple language, and in a reader-friendly format, to enable shareholders to understand better. - Notice should lay down rationale for each resolution in an easy to read language, so that shareholders can comprehend the same, and take better decisions. - Bullet points, instead of running text, to be used, where possible. - Institutional investors and Directors should also spend adequate time in reading the Annual reports. - Managements should interact with institutional investors ahead of AGMs to respond to any questions that they may have. - Information flow should not be restricted to only Annual reports, but also other important updates from time to time. - Companies can also publish abridged or smaller versions of their Annual reports, collating all the key highlights.
+- Management presentations should be interactive, easier to follow and contain meaningful information.
+If possible, these can be sent in advance, so that shareholders can come to the meeting well informed. - Each Annual report should have a section which highlights any major changes from the previous financial year.
+This could include any major events, governance improvements and the like. - Each Annual report can have a section on FAQs, which could be used to address important topics such as resolutions that have been proposed, governance, value creation and the way forward for the company.
+This may aid in better quality of decision-making, as also better questions being raised at AGMs. - Annual Reports, including the financial statements, should be drafted in simple language, and in a reader-friendly format, to enable shareholders to understand better. - Notice should lay down rationale for each resolution in an easy to read language, so that shareholders can comprehend the same, and take better decisions.
+Information given in resolutions should be complete. - Bullet points, instead of running text, to be used, where possible. - Institutional investors and Directors should also spend adequate time in reading the Annual reports. - Managements should interact with institutional investors ahead of AGMs to respond to any questions that they may have. - Information flow should not be restricted to only Annual reports, but also other important updates from time to time. - Companies can also publish abridged or smaller versions of their Annual reports, collating all the key highlights.